yuanbei/Nars-Wiki/NarNode,-communication-between-reasoners-over-UDP.md

 # Used protocol
-Currently, **sendNarsese** sends a serialized String object, and the tasks are transferred as serialized Task objects, each of which is assumed to fit into a single UDP packet.
+Currently, **sendNarsese** sends a serialized String object, and the tasks are transferred as serialized Task objects, each of which is assumed to fit into a single UDP packet, when serialized by the Java's object serialization protocol.

 # Protocol limitations
 We are aware that is not very convenient to use the Java's object serialization protocol from native code using JNI, and although it is possible to do so without running a JVM,